 - fruits and vegetables

 - grains such as rice and pasta

 Plant foods contain thousands of nutrients (small parts), which can help to prevent serious diseases.
 This is why it is important to eat a variety of different types of plant foods.

-These foods are important for health, so you should eat them in medium amounts:
+These foods are important for health, so you should eat them in medium amounts.
+They include:

 These foods don’t give us very many nutrients and are really just ‘extras’.
-They may contain lots of sugar or fat (or both) but often don’t have many vitamins, minerals or fibre.
-It’s OK to have these ‘sometimes foods’ if you are healthy, active and not overweight.
-Most of the time they are better left for occasions like birthday parties.
+They may contain lots of sugar or fat (or both), but often don’t have many vitamins, minerals or fibre.
+It’s okay to have these ‘sometimes foods’ if you are healthy, active and not overweight.
+Most of the time, they are better left for occasions like birthday parties.

 An example of one serve of these foods includes: